-7.6 An outdoor seating dining area is to operate in accordance with the conditions of the approval.
+7.6 An outdoor dining area is to operate in accordance with the conditions of the approval.

-7.7 Outdoor dining, including furniture, must be within the approved outdoor dining area.

-7.8 All patrons are to vacate the approved seating outdoor dining area and all structures are to be removed from the seating area and stored within the premises before the closing time specified or as otherwise agreed in the approval.

-7.9 Outdoor seating areas can only be used by seated patrons consuming food or drink.
-Patrons are not permitted to eat or drink or whilst standing in the approved outdoor seating area.
-Patrons are to must be able to consume food and drink in outdoor dining areas at all times and they are not to be nominated as being for smoking purposes.

-7.10 Patrons must eat or drink while seated unless standing at a high table, such as a bar, shelf or cocktail table.

-7.11 Outdoor seating dining areas on the kerb side adjacent to a clearway or bus lane will be required to cease operations while the clearway or bus lane is in operation and store tables and chairs off the public footway.

-7.12 An updated plan of management for a pub or small bar may be required if some or all of the proposed outdoor dining area is not visible from within the premises.
+- 7.7 Outdoor dining, including furniture, must be within the approved outdoor dining area. - 7.8 All patrons are to vacate the approved outdoor dining area and all structures are to be removed from the seating area and stored within the premises before the closing time specified or as otherwise agreed in the approval. - 7.9 Patrons must be able to consume food and drink in outdoor dining areas at all times and they are not to be nominated as being for smoking purposes. - 7.10 Patrons must eat or drink while seated unless standing at a high table, such as a bar, shelf or cocktail table. - 7.11 Outdoor dining areas on the kerb side adjacent to a clearway or bus lane will be required to cease operations while the clearway or bus lane is in operation and store tables and chairs off the public footway. - 7.12 An updated plan of management for a pub or small bar may be required if some or all of the proposed outdoor dining area is not visible from within the premises.
 If an update is required, the City will impose a condition of approval to update the plan of management within three months following the footway approval.

-Note: Applicants may be required to demonstrate acceptable storage arrangements in the application for outdoor seating dining on the footway, particularly where the hours of operation for the premises are greater than those for the outdoor seating dining area.
+Note: Applicants may be required to demonstrate acceptable storage arrangements in the application for outdoor dining on the footway, particularly where the hours of operation for the premises are greater than those for the outdoor dining area.